How does it work?

 What’s the benefit?

 A user can select a dataspy to narrow his or her search for data.
 They can then use the quick filter in conjunction with multi-search fields to find exactly what they are looking for.
-It is my experience that the Infor EAM overachievers quickly learn the power of dataspys.
+It is my experience that the Hexagon EAM overachievers quickly learn the power of dataspys.
 As a result, they quickly build an arsenal of saved dataspys to get to the records they want quick, fast and in a hurry.

 As you can see, dataspys can be an extremely useful tool that helps you find exactly what you are looking for.
 They can save you a lot of time when searching for something specific and are frequently used by a lot of EAM users.
 If you have any further questions about dataspys or how to set them up, please don’t hesitate to ask.
 We would love to hear from you!